 08 — Toolkits

-Tools and methods used throughout the Vera design process — from patient journey research through to accessibility-first visual execution.
+Tools and methods used throughout the Vera design process — from patient journey mapping and clinical environment research through to accessible visual execution.

 09 — Process